fmhy/edit/docs/posts/FCC.md

 Every photo, every message, every file you send will be automatically scanned—without your consent or suspicion.
 This is not about catching criminals.
 It is ***mass surveillance*** imposed on all 450 million citizens of the European Union.

 EU politicians *exempt themselves* from this surveillance under "professional secrecy" rules.
 They get privacy.
 You and your family do not.
-If you're in the EU, please consider contacting Members of the European Parliament (MEPs) using the info provided the site below:
+If you're in the EU, please consider contacting Members of the European Parliament (MEPs) using the info provided on the site below:

 # https://fightchatcontrol.eu/